-- In your Signal Sciences account, enable Single Sign-On to use Okta as your SSO provider.
+- In your Next-Gen WAF account, enable single sign-on to use Okta as your SSO provider.

-- In Okta, create a Signal Sciences application if you do not already have one.
-Follow the instructions listed in the Okta Signal Sciences application, which provide specific configuration information.
+- In Okta, create an integration with Next-Gen WAF if you do not already have one.
+Follow the instructions listed in the Okta application, which provides specific configuration information.

-- Using our API, create an API Access Token in Signal Sciences and store it in a secure location for use later in this guide.
+- Using our API, create an API Access Token in the Next-Gen WAF and store it in a secure location for use later in this guide.

 To configure automated user management through Okta, follow these steps.

-In the Provisioning tab of the Signal Sciences Okta application, enable provisioning.
-Enter the following information:
+On the Provisioning tab of the Signal Sciences Okta application, enable provisioning by entering the following information: